 I also use the following strategies to get clear on the goals I would like to focus on each year:

 When we look to God regarding our plans we are able to filter out what’s really important, avoid comparison and focus on our own aspirations by staying in our own lane.

 Each one should test their own actions.
 Then they can take pride in themselves alone, without comparing themselves to someone else, for each one should carry their own load.

-- Write it down.
 According to this study, simply writing out your goals, significantly increases your chances of completing them.

 This guide includes:

 - A goal worksheet to help you develop your plans.

 - Scriptures to guide you as you create your goals.

 - A goals printable to record your final goals for the year.